rdplus2015/simply-blog/README.md

 # simply-blog
-Simply HTML and CSS blog
+Simply is simple HTML and CSS blog